A couple sits across from each other wondering, can this marriage be saved? Representing divorce ambivalence.

 Jane told me that she was stuck in an “ambivalent” marriage.
 Jane said that her marriage still provided some benefits to her and her husband, but that it also had some downsides and that she wasn’t sure if their relationship could be saved, “should we breakup or stay together?”

 Jane asked me questions like, “How do you know if there is hope?
 When is a relationship salvageable, and when has too much damage been done?
-How do you know if it’s time to get divorced, or if you can be happy together again?”
+How do you know if you’re in a dying marriage, or if you can be happy together again?”

 Tough questions, and ones that more and more couples are struggling with.
 There is a slew of new research on the rise of “mixed bag” relationships and the emotional and physical consequences they take, including this new article from the New York Times: The Ambivalent Marriage Takes a Toll On Health.